EarthObservation/adaf/README.md

 # About
 ADAF - Automatic Detection of Archaeological Features library by Nejc Čož, Žiga Kokalj, Dragi Kocev, Ana Kostovska, 2024.

-It is developed in collaboration between ZRC SAZU and Bias Variance Labs.
+It is developed in collaboration between ZRC SAZU, Bias Variance Labs and The Discovery Programmme..